awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-amazonmq-broker.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Users`  <a name="cfn-amazonmq-broker-users"></a>
-The list of ActiveMQ users \(persons or applications\) who can access queues and topics\.
-For RabbitMQ brokers, one and only one administrative user is accepted and created when a broker is first provisioned\.
+The list of broker users \(persons or applications\) who can access queues and topics\.
+For Amazon MQ for RabbitMQ brokers, one and only one administrative user is accepted and created when a broker is first provisioned\.
 All subsequent RabbitMQ users are created by via the RabbitMQ web console or by using the RabbitMQ management API\.
-This value can contain only alphanumeric characters, dashes, periods, underscores, and tildes \(\- \. \_ \~\)\.
-This value must be 2\-100 characters long\.
 *Required*: Yes
 *Type*: List of [User](aws-properties-amazonmq-broker-user.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)